seanzhangkx8/ConvoKit/docs/source/troubleshooting.rst

 When accessing a Metadata field, a deep copy of the field is returned to prevent mutation changes to the copy from affecting the storage.
 This behavior is intended to ensure consistency between DB and MEM modes, since permitting mutations to mutable metadata fields in DB mode would solely modify the in-memory data without updating the database, thereby risking potential data loss.

-Since all mutations to mutable metadata fields only affect the in-memory copy of the data instead of the actual storage, potentially resulting in data loss.
-Thus all metadata values must be treated as *immutable*.
+Therefore, all metadata values must be treated as *immutable*.
 This does not really make a difference for primitive values like ints and strings, since those are immutable in Python to begin with.
 However, code that relies on mutating a more complex type like lists or dictionaries may not work as expected.
 For example, suppose the metadata entry ``"foo"`` is a list type, and you access it by saving it to a Python variable as follows: